-The Anacostia Project aims to help local non-profits and governments build a campaign of community support around the river, to document current efforts to restore the river, and encourage local leaders to recognize the great value of the river, and make the Anacostia a priority.
+The Anacostia Project aims to help local non-profits and governments build a campaign of community support around the river, to document current efforts to restore the river, and encourage local leaders to recognize the great value of a healthy, vibrant Anacostia ecosystem.

 About the Anacostia Project

 The Anacostia Project is a long-term photo documentary project aimed at gathering imagery and other media to tell the story of the Anacostia River.

 To date, several thousand images of wildlife, seasons, people, pollution and solutions have been gathered, along with video, audio and oral histories.
 These visual assets are being used for digital storytelling projects, exhibits, and a book, and they are being made available to Anacostia restoration advocates to aid them in telling the story of this river community.